Synerty/peek-mobile-theme/docs/peek_screens/footer/footer.rst

 SCSS Files
 ----------

-The Footer looks classes are found in the :file:`_footer.scss`.
+The Footer style classes are found in the :file:`_footer.scss`.

 The Footer HTML layout classes are found in the